 As each patient is different, there can be many possible causes of gum disease.
 Common factors include poor dental hygiene, using tobacco, heredity or general health conditions.

-At Woodlake Family Dentistry in Little Elm, we offer quality care in treating and preventing gum disease including:
+At Woodlake Family Dentistry in Little Elm and Frisco, we offer quality care in treating and preventing gum disease including:

 Surface debridement may become needed when tartar or plaque is built up too much to treat with a standard professional cleaning.
 It’s essentially a deep cleaning and involves scaling and root planing.

 Your periodontist may start with a dental scaling.
 We will scrape built up plaque above and below the gum lines.
 Along with good dental hygiene, scaling helps to reduce the bacteria that cause infections.
 Root planing is the next step in the cleansing process.
 It smooths out the tooth’s root, giving it a polished feel.
 The smoothened root makes it more difficult for bacteria to attach itself to the root.

 During the deep cleaning, we will locally numb the area, and you should feel very little discomfort.